Reduce My Rubbish

 Single-use products are items that are used just once, sometimes only for a few moments, before being thrown away.
 And they’re responsible for huge volumes of litter and pollution.

 Join our swap2save campaign.
 Love the planet a little bit more AND save yourself money too.
 Swap single-use products for reusable items at home, work or school and save money* and the planet at the same time.

 How many swaps can you make?
 Tell us.
-Sign our charter.
-To get you started we’ve got five simple swap suggestions for you.
+Sign our charter and get great resources and ideas for you, your school or your business.
+To get started we’ve got five simple swap suggestions for you.

 Save the planet and your pocket.

 *Savings may vary depending on the brand, purchase place, size and quantity of the single-use products you used before swapping for a reusable alternative.